Weekend Project: The Best Way to Clean Your Pontoon Carpet

 Remember, there are no specific guidelines to clean your carpet.
 It all depends on your boat guidelines, what you have access to, how dirty your carpet is and the type of condition your boat carpet is in.

-You may even own a ponton tiny house where you have high-grade carpet that needs real liveaboard maintenance.
+You may even own a ponton tiny house with high-grade carpet that needs real liveaboard maintenance.
 Once you consider all these things, choose the cleaning option that fits your needs.

 The most important thing is to take care of your carpet and protect your pontoon deck.
 Because, after all, that's where all the fun happens.